Climate Change in the Far North

 Top: Arctic Sea Ice Minimum Extent, 1979; Bottom:Arctic Sea Ice Minimum Extent, 2012; Images courtesy of NASA/Goddard Scientific Visualization Studio

 Greenland’s vast ice sheet is also vulnerable to climate change.
-Most recently, scientists determined that Greenland is losing five times as much ice annually as it did in the 1990s.* This water flows directly into the ocean, contributing to rising sea levels.
+In 2012, scientists determined that this large island was losing five times as much ice annually as it did in the 1990s.
+(Reported in the journal Science, November 23, 2012.)

-Top Banner Image: Tiina Itkonen, Uummannaq 6, 2010, C- print
+Top banner image: Tiina Itkonen, Uummannaq 6, Greenland, 2010, C- print